Save on these medications!

 If you vomit shortly after taking selinexor, do not take another dose.
-Wait until your next scheduled dose time to take the medicine again.
+Take your next dose as scheduled.

 You may be given other medications to help prevent nausea, vomiting, or infections.
-Tell your doctor if you think these medications are not working well.
-Keep using all of your medicines for as long as your doctor has prescribed.
+Keep taking these medicines for as long as your doctor has prescribed.

-Selinexor can lower your blood cell counts.
 You may get infections more easily, even serious or fatal infections.
-Your blood will need to be tested often.
-Your treatments may be delayed based on the results.
+You will need frequent medical tests.
 You may need a transfusion if your blood platelets get too low.

-Selinexor can lower your sodium levels.
-This may not cause any symptoms so your blood will need to be tested.
-If your sodium levels get too low, your doctor may prescribe salt tablets or intravenous (IV) fluids to keep you from getting dehydrated.
+Your blood sodium levels will need to be tested.
+If the levels get too low, your doctor may prescribe salt tablets or intravenous (IV) fluids to keep you from getting dehydrated.

 Drink plenty of liquids to prevent dehydration, and eat enough calories to prevent weight loss.

 Selinexor can affect your appetite or ability to eat.
 You will be weighed before and during treatment to make sure you are not losing weight while taking selinexor.

 Store at room temperature away from moisture and heat.
 Keep each selinexor tablet in the blister pack until you are ready to take your dose.

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.